theoh-io/theoh-io/README.md

   | <img src="./gif/thymio.gif" width="400"/>     | <img src="./gif/drone.gif" width="400"/>          |

-- 🎶 I listen to a lot of music and play the guitar.

 - 🧑‍🎨 I'm part of the Design team for [***La Matrice Festival***](https://lamatricefestival.ch/) and enjoy creative Coding

   | [**Creative Coding with Processing**](https://github.com/theoh-io/Creative-Coding) |